 Of all the crimes that humans are capable of committing, murder is by far the most atrocious.
-The taking of another human life has a finality to it, an act that cannot ever be undone.
+The taking of another life has a finality to it, an act that can never be undone.
 But what if it could be prevented?

 That simple question is the premise for two science fiction works of the twenty-first century, the Steven Spielberg film Minority Report and the television drama Person of Interest.
-Although the methods used in each are different, there are many similarities between the two nonetheless, including the need to sacrifice civil liberties in order to create a murder-free society and how the concept of “free will” dictates whether a potential event may or may not actually take place.
+Although the methods used in each are different, there are similarities between the two nonetheless, including the sacrificing of civil liberties and the role of “free will” in events predestined to occur.

 It is explained that these “precogs” – as they are called – “don’t see what you intend to do, only what you will do.”
-Based on the information provided by them, Anderton and his team are able to arrive at a murder scene before the murder takes place, and in effect act as judge and jury as they “halo” the suspect, placing them in a state of suspended animation for life.
+Based on the information they provide, Anderton and his team are able to arrive at a murder scene before the murder takes place and then act as judge and jury as they “halo” the suspect, placing them in a state of suspended animation for life.

 Person of Interest, meanwhile, follows the efforts of computer genius Harold Finch and former special operative John Reese to prevent violent crimes from occurring in New York City.
 Their “ally” in this mission is a machine created by Finch on behalf of the U.S. government that sifts through surveillance camera images, cell phones conversations, and e-mails exchanges in order to predict criminal activity.